ezzing/3DLayout-documentation/README.md

 If the offset is a negative value, then the area is reduced by the offset value (in meters).

-### Subarea related functions
+### Subarea functions

-Set of generic functions to retrieve Area related information from the layout.
+Set of generic functions to retrieve area related information from the layout.
 In this set of functions you should pass an existing area id and a callback.